First observation of turbulence-like state in dense algal suspensions: Statistical characterisation of dense algal suspensions

-Figures~\ref{fig:PDFs}(a) and (b) [blue panel] present PDFs (denoted generically by $\mathcal{P}$) of (a) $\boldsymbol{u}_x$ and (b) the Okubo-Weiss parameter~\cite{weiss1991dynamics,okubo1970horizontal,pandit2017overview} $\Lambda$ [see Materials and Methods, Eq. \eqref{eq:Okubo}] of WT cell suspensions.
+Figure~\ref{fig:PDFs} [blue panel] presents PDFs ($\mathcal{P}$) of (a) $\boldsymbol{u}_x$ and (b) the Okubo-Weiss parameter $\Lambda$ of WT cell suspensions [Materials and Methods, Eq.~\eqref{eq:Okubo}~\cite{weiss1991dynamics,okubo1970horizontal,pandit2017overview}].
 Their counterparts for the mbo2 mutant are given, respectively, in Figs.~\ref{fig:PDFs}(c) and (d) [beige panel].
-The PDFs for the wild-type system are qualitatively similar to their counterparts in the mbo2-mutant systems; however, quantitative differences do appear, especially in the PDFs for $\Lambda$.
-Moreover, $\mathcal{P}(\Lambda)$ shows more dependence on $\bar \rho$ for the WT cells than it does for the mbo2 variant.
+The skewness for WT cells of $\bar\rho \sim 0.47, 0.61$, and $0.74$ are $0.29, 0.40$, and $-0.70$, respectively.
+For the mbo2 cells with $\bar\rho \sim 0.63, 0.69$, and $0.76$, the corresponding skewness values are $0.17, -0.32$, and $-0.70$, respectively.
+The PDFs for the wild-type system are qualitatively similar to their counterparts in the mbo2-mutant systems.

-Note that the PDFs of $\boldsymbol{u}_x$ are \textit{markedly different} from those that are obtained for conventional fluid turbulence [see, e.g., Ref.~\cite{pandit2017overview}] and bacterial turbulence in dense suspensions of \textit{Bacillus subtilis} [see, e.g., Ref.~\cite{dunkel2013fluid}], both of which are Gaussian.
-By contrast, the PDFs of $\boldsymbol{u}_x$, in Figs.~\ref{fig:PDFs}(a) and (c), are distinctly non-Gaussian (we give fits to sums of exponentials and compressed exponentials in the Supplementary Information in Fig. 2).
-Furthermore, $\mathcal{P}(\Lambda)$ in the algal-turbulence state of our dense suspensions of \textit{C. reinhardtii} cells is significantly different from its counterparts in 2D fluid turbulence ~\cite{Perlekar2009-kk} and bacterial turbulence ~\cite{KiranPRF2023}.
+Note that the PDFs of $\boldsymbol{u}_x$ are \textit{markedly different} from those that are obtained for conventional fluid turbulence~\cite{pandit2017overview} and bacterial turbulence in dense suspensions of \textit{Bacillus subtilis}~\cite{dunkel2013fluid}, both of which are Gaussian.
+By contrast, the PDFs of $\boldsymbol{u}_x$, in Figs.~\ref{fig:PDFs}(a) and (c), are distinctly non-Gaussian (we fit them to compressed exponentials in Appendix~\ref{fit_section}).
+The non-normalized flow speeds (Appendix~\ref{appendix:PDFvel}) decrease with an increase in cell concentration.
+Furthermore, $\mathcal{P}(\Lambda)$ of these dense suspensions of \textit{C. reinhardtii} cells is significantly different from its counterparts in 2D fluid turbulence~\cite{Perlekar2009-kk} and bacterial turbulence~\cite{KiranPRF2023}.